Nexus-Nektar291/nexus-nektar291/README.md

 ## 🚀 Achievements
 - Participating in weekly CTF Competitions at CTFtime and Hack The Box (HTB) 🕵️‍♂️
-- Technical Team Lead at Google Developer Groups on Campus (GDGoc) UET Lahore 🏆
+- Technical Team Lead at Google Developer Groups on Campus (GDGoC) UET Lahore 🏆
 - Executive member of technical team in Microsoft Learn Student Ambassador (MLSA) 🏆

 ## 📫 How to reach me: